Naveen-Golla123/Kishore_weds_Manasa/README.md

 # Wedding Website
-A beautiful, feature rich, device friendly wedding website for my cousin.
+A beautiful, feature rich, device friendly wedding website for my cousin's marriage.
 For a month, I had this deployed on Hostinger's server [kishorewedsmanasa.online](http://kishorewedsmanasa.online) .
 (May/2022).

 # Highlights